osate/osate2/core/org.osate.help/markdown/AdvancedOSATEFeatures.md

 The top of the pane shows a tree that closely mimics the sub-tree shown below the `Plug-in Contributions` item in the `AADL Navigator`.
 Selecting an item in the tree shows the Xtext URI of the contributed resource.
 Double-clicking on an item or pressing the `Override` button brings up a selection dialog box.
 This dialog is used to select an resource in the workspace that will be used to override the plug-in contributed resource.
 The overriding resource must have the same filename as the original resource; the selection dialog only shows those files in the workspace that have the same name.
-The below selection dialog shows the a replacement resource for `AADL_Project` being selected:
+The below selection dialog shows the replacement resource for `AADL_Project` being selected:

 ![Selecting a Replacement Resource from the Workspace](images/AdvancedOSATEFeatures/Selection.png)